IMLS/estimating-wifi/imls-backend/test/README.md

 rm -rf data ; docker compose up
 ```

 You should be able to get a complete, clean start of the server.

+Because all of the code of the application is now encoded as part of the `init`, you will typically need to tear down the server, remove the DB, and restart clean to apply changes.
+(This is, at least, the most reliable way to get the most recent version of the backend application.)
+This was chosen as an approach for two reasons:

+1. It is easier to track during `dev`, and
+2. We can easily include the app in the container for deployment.

-## Setting up the .env
+## Setting up the .test_config

 You'll first need to set some environment variables.
-In a `.env` file:
+In a `.test_config` file:

 ```
 export POETRY_SCHEME="http"